 Courses are provided for those seeking American Red Cross certification in First Aid and CPR/AED, Life Guarding, and Water Safety Instructor.

 Students interested in dance can elect to specialize in modern dance or ballet.
 Folk, social, and jazz classes are also popular (see the Department of Theater and Dance elsewhere in the Catalog for dance courses which may be taken for academic credit).

-Four terms of physical education are required for graduation.
+A total of four terms of physical education credit are required for graduation.
 It is strongly recommended that students complete this requirement by the end of their sophomore year.
 Classes usually meet twice a week.
-Students choose their activity class from a large selection of courses each term and may receive a maximum of one Physical Education activity credit per term.
+Students choose their activity class from a large selection of courses offered each term and may receive a maximum of one Physical Education activity credit per term.

 Carleton sponsors intercollegiate varsity teams for both men and women in the following sports: Basketball, Cross Country, Track and Field (indoor and outdoor), Soccer, Swimming/Diving, Golf and Tennis.

 Women only: Softball, Volleyball

 Physical Education credit can be earned for participation on an intercollegiate team, one credit per season of participation.
 Candidates for athletic teams must have a current physical examination within six months of practice in their sport.

 The College does not accept financial responsibility for medical, surgical, or other expenses arising out of athletic injuries which exceeds the care provided through the College Health Services and/or our authorized Athletic Trainer.

 Carleton is a member of the Minnesota Intercollegiate Athletic Conference which participates in Division III of the NCAA.